Checkmarx/JS-SCP/src/cryptographic-practices/README.md

 ```

 Encryption should be used whenever you need to communicate or store sensitive
-data, which you or someone else needs to access later on for further processing.
+data, which you or someone else needs to access later for further processing.
-A "simple" encryption use case is the HTTPS - Hyper Text Transfer Protocol
+A 'simple' encryption use case is the HTTPS - Hyper Text Transfer Protocol
 Secure.

 AES is the _de facto_ standard when it comes to symmetric key encryption.
 This